 (f) Must transport septage in a manner that will not create a public health hazard or nuisance.

-(g) Must possess a current septage management plan approved by the department.
-The plan must be kept current, with any revisions approved by the department before implementation.
+(g) Must possess a current septage management plan approved by DEQ.
+The plan must be kept current, with any revisions approved by DEQ before implementation.

-(h) Must comply with the approved septage management plan and the septage management plan approval letter issued by the department.
+(h) Must comply with the approved septage management plan and the septage management plan approval letter issued by DEQ.

 [Publications: Publications referenced are available from the agency.]